 “It seems most likely, however, that the school could be closed at the end of 1988.”
 One of the issues of community integration was how is this funded?
 This memo suggests how the school funding can be broken up as each person leaves and transferred to schools in the public domain.
 IT wouldn’t have been easy breaking up funding and distributing it to other service providers, but this document from 1987 tells us some ways that this was occurring.

-Part of the final report that was claimed to have closed the institution, parts 1 and 2 along with the original letter to the then Minister for Health and Human Services the Hon Judy Jackson are here for your enjoyment and reading pleasure.
+The full report that was claimed to have closed the institution, along with the original letter to the then Minister for Health and Human Services the Hon Judy Jackson are here for your enjoyment and reading pleasure.
 “It would be easy to lay the blame on the nursing staff for the living conditions and standards of care of residents at Willow Court Centre.
 To do so however would be to oversimplify the forces at play in the working life of the nursing staff at Willow Court”.
 Ree Pettifer 1989

 Discussions about staffing arrangements from both Management and Staff representatives around the future of the Institutional Living Program.
 This paper outlines some of the actions and proposals for closure of wards and opening of Group homes.
 Present are Willow Court Management, Health Commission Management and Unions and professional bodies representing the very different levels of the workforce at Willow Court.
 4 pages.

 18th May, 1988 Circular to staff of Willow Court announcing the closure of C Ward and the opening of group houses.
 This 4 page documents tells staff about the upcoming major change at Willow Court Training Centre.
 It gives a background briefing to the proposed changes and the timing for the “phased relocation of residents”.
 It concludes with a staffing proposal for each house.
 Signed by the late Jerry Von Bamberger, Superintendent/Chief Executive Officer.